-Tasks often move from project to project within a tool.
+Tasks, tickets, cards, issues and other work items often move from project to project within a tool.
 However, that movement might affect your Unito flow.

 Table of contents:

-A task might begin its lifecycle in one project or repository but move to another project as its status or responsibility changes.
-So how can you support these changes with Unito?
+A task might be created in one place, but then move to another as its status or purpose changes.
+So how can you support those changes automatically with Unito?

 Here's the task in Jira.

 When I move my task to the other Jira project, this will effectively break the sync with Unito.
 The task in Asana will continue to exist, but it will no longer sync with the task in Jira.

 To make sure your tasks stay in sync, there are two simple options with Unito.